 Pristine regions have been not identified with certainty within this region, inhibiting a clear signal of climate tendencies in the last 2 ka.
 Drier conditions prevailed in Colombian savanna lowlands although the increased presence of Mauritia suggests either increased humidity or human influence.
-Along the Pacific coast, general wetter conditions prevailed (Fig. 8B) but tectonic events might be unsettling clear patterns.
+Along the Pacific coast, general wetter conditions prevailed (Fig. 8b) but tectonic events might be unsettling clear patterns.
 Interpretation of the records should be made with care due to the nosiness of the data.
 Furthermore, due to the geomorphological complexity of the landscape and its latitudinal characteristics, this region is prone to a combination of strong overlapping climate signals within and between years (Figs. 2-5; Marchant et al., 2001).
-The Papallacacta highlights the two modes of precipitation variability that interplay in this region, namely the eastern equatorial Pacific SST and the Atlantic SST, showed dominant climate forcing in the N Andes until 0.45 ka and interdecadal variability during the last 0.5 ka, respectively.
-Also Pallacacocha in S Ecuador shows a close match with ENSO recording its strength during the last 15 ka.
+The Papallacacta highlights the two modes of precipitation variability that interplay in this region, namely the eastern equatorial Pacific SST and the Atlantic SST, showed dominant climate forcing in

+Climate variability and human impact in South America during the last 2000 years the N Andes until 0.45 ka and interdecadal variability during the last 0.5 ka, respectively.
+Also Pallcacocha in S Ecuador shows a close match with ENSO recording its strength during the last 15 ka.
 Similarly associated with ENSO are the changes in the plant assemblages detected in the high resolution record of El Junco on the Galápagos islands.